Updated on: May 26, 2025

 Bottom Line:

 Total Password has a good range of essential features and a few unique additions, like the Total Adblock tool.
-The interface is intuitive, offering good security for your online data.
-Even though it may lack some of the extra features seen in competitors, it provides a solid password management solution at a reasonable price point.
+It lacks some of the extra features seen in competitors, but it’s secure, easy to use, and reasonably priced.
 And if you opt for the TotalAV Total Security bundle, you’re getting quite a bit more value for your money.

 Read the full Total Password review